84% of pest exterminators were called for what people assumed was another pest. The exterminators then identified the problem as bed bugs.

 Look for rusty-brown or red spots on your sheets.
 It’s gross, but these stains happen when you roll over and squish a bed bug that had just eaten.

 These stains are easiest to see on light-coloured sheets.
 Keep in mind that tiny red pigments can be from any number of things.
 You might have scratched yourself while sleeping or had a pimple that popped.

 Keep investigating to find out for sure if you have bed bugs.

 Yes, this is gross to think about, but it can help you identify once and for all if you have bed bugs.

 Examine your bed sheets and mattress for dark stains that look like they could be from a felt tip pen bleeding into your fabric.
 Check along the mattress seams and the corners of your boxsprings.

 Take a wet wipe or wet cloth and wipe at any dark spots on your sheets.
-If the color smears as you wipe, it is bed bug poop.
+If the colour smears as you brush, it is bed bug poop.

 At this point, you should call a bed bug exterminator.
 Find out more here.

 6. You Stay in Hotels Often